Ali-Aboelela/Ali-Aboelela.github.io/src/content/career/UofT.md

 **Maintaining a Passion for Learning**

 Although I started to fall out of love with the program, I remained passionate about learning and funneled my energy into the topics I was curious of.
 The 2nd year of the ECE program was very heavy - but if nothing else it identified to me my comfort in programming, and software engineering more generally.
 Enjoying and being successful in my programming courses like <a href="#ece244">ECE244 & ECE297</a> gave me a sense of confidence and certainty in the direction I was specializing.

-By the end of 2nd year I had a better understanding of how fundamental the collaborative aspect of programming is both in the open source community and in industry.
-It gave me a newfound appreciation of the of the open source community which embodied (in my opinion) the essence of programming: reusing each others code to solve problems.
+By the end of my second year, I realized how essential collaboration is in programming, both in open source and industry.
+This also gave me a deeper understanding of how programming and software engineering are organized, with developers building on top of each others' code to create new solutions.

 ## A Gap in the Engineering Curriculum
 My issue is I felt my interests and the direction of the engineering curriculum were slightly out of sync.
 It felt like the curriculum prioritized equipping me with the skills to (in order):